lineageos4microg/lineageos4microg.github.io/index.md

 Some builds for devices which were last supported at version `lineage-18.1` can be found on [the Wayback Machine / Internet Archive](https://web.archive.org/web/20240527093848/https://download.lineage.microg.org/archive/)

+#### Unofficial builds of IodéOS

+The current project maintainers are involved with, and support the aims of the [IodéOS project](https://iode.tech/), another privacy respecting Android custom ROM, based on LineageOS for microG.
+We make regular  - usually monthly -  unofficial builds of IodéOS for Google Pixel, Sony Xperia, and a small number of other devices.
+The project has a certain amount of spare capacity on its build and download servers, and we are currently using this capacity to help make and [publish](https://download.lineage.microg.org/IodeOS/) these builds.

 ### Project Github repositories

 The project has two main public repositories on GitHub: